Referral, Evaluation, and Eligibility

 Which children are served by Special Education?

-Students served through special education are children who are identified as having one of the following disabilities and by reason of that disability, the child need special education and related services:
+Students served through special education are children who are identified as having one of the following disabilities and by reason of that disability need special education and related services:

 • Autism (AU)